JLiekenbrock/lyrics-visualiser/docs/index.md

 ### Build Management

 The Travis Pipeline runs the unit tests by calling pytest and is also connected to sonarcloud.
-When the tests succeed this documentation is generated using the python libraries mkdocs and pdocs3. mkdocs also recreates the uml-diagrams every time it runs.
+When the tests succeed this documentation is generated using the python libraries mkdocs and pdocs3.

 ### Continuos Delivery